yareally/Java7-on-Android/README.md

 Feeling like you're stuck in 2006 while developing apps and libraries for Android?

-Fear not, I and others have felt your pain.
+Don't worry, you're not alone.
+However, there's a solution!

 To help bring Android Java development into the modern era, I've tested and compiled a list of Java 7 and 8 features that will work on Android.
 Some of them, I discovered through a bit of testing and modding, while others depend on libraries maintained by others.
 Without further BS, here's a list of everything that can be used without issues on at least Android 2.2+.

----

 ## Possible Features